polyphony-chat/.github/CODE_OF_CONDUCT.md

 https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+Changes have been made from the original version.
 Please consult the git history to see the individual changes that have been made from the original version of this Code of Conduct document.